AramZS/songobsessed/src/index.md

 So this site will hopefully work and, even if it isn't the best option, I'm running it, so I won't lose those songs and I'll always have a stable place to share them with others.

+## Select your preferred player

+The audio player on this site supports each of these player types.
+Not all songs may be available in your preferred player type.
+If it is only available in another player type then the player will use that type.
+YouTube is the default.

+<button class="xp-pref-selector" onclick=setPreferredAPI(this) data-pref="yt">YouTube</button> <button class="xp-pref-selector" onclick=setPreferredAPI(this) data-pref="spotify">Spotify</button> <button class="xp-pref-selector" onclick=setPreferredAPI(this) data-pref="native">Native</button>

+Heads up: This site assumes that if you click on a song, you want to listen to it.
+So it will start playing automatically or be added to your playlist.
+If you don't want that it to work like that, there's an autoplay switch in the top right.

 ## What is this site for?

-Right now<span class="site-name"> Song Obsessed </span>serves two goals, a lab for me to experiment with technology where a single site owner like myself can leverage all the places audio and video can be hosted to create something a little like their own mixtape, one that's dependent on the variety of media hosting tools out there, but not on any single one of them, as a sort of hedge against something happening to any of them.
+Right now <span class="site-name">Song Obsessed</span> serves two goals, a lab for me to experiment with technology where a single site owner like myself can leverage all the places audio and video can be hosted to create something a little like their own mixtape, one that's dependent on the variety of media hosting tools out there, but not on any single one of them, as a sort of hedge against something happening to any of them.

 I say a mixtape, but it isn't quite a mixtape and it isn't quite a blog.
 It's something that I hope takes advantage of the best qualities of the web to share a listening experience that's a little curated and a little self-directed.